Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 Here’s an example how to write a resume

-Dear [Hiring Manager’s Name]
+Dear [Hiring Manager’s Name],

-I am writing to inform you of my interest in the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name].
-Being highly skilled and experienced individual in [Your profession] I am confident that I will be a great fit for this position.
+I am writing to express my enthusiasm for the [Job Position] role at [Company|job at [Company|in the company|position at [Company|for the position of [Company} Name[Company Name].
+As an extremely skilled and knowledgeable [Your field], I believe I would be a great fit to be considered for this job.

-Thank you for taking the time to consider my application.
-I am looking forward getting in touch with you.
+I thank you for considering my application.
+I am looking forward to hearing from you.

 Sincerely,